 3 Discussion

 In this paper, we integrated the full catalogue of eCLIP, Bind-n-Seq, and shRNA RNA-Seq experiments from ENCODE to build the RNA regulome for post-transcriptional regulations.
-Our defined RBP regulome covers a larger faction of the genome than the whole exome region and only showed mediocre overlap with previous transcription level annotations.
-Two source of evidence consistently showed that it is under strong purifying selection pressure and hence is carrying out important biological functions.
+Our defined RBP regulome covers a larger fraction of the genome compared to that of the whole exome region and only showed some overlap with previous transcription level annotations.
+Two sources of evidence consistently showed that the RBP regulome is under strong purifying selection pressure suggesting the importance of the regulome in carrying out important biological functions.
 RBP peak regions are more conserved than the non-peak regions under the same annotation category and the majority of RBPs demonstrate significant enrichment in rare variants.
-This result signifies the necessity of computational tools to annotate and prioritization variants in the RBP regulome, which was less investigated previously.
+This result signifies the necessity of computational tools to annotate and prioritize variants in the RBP regulome, which was previously under investigated.

 By integrating a variety of regulator, element, and nucleotide level features, we proposed an entropy based scoring frame RADAR to investigate impacts of somatic and germline variants.
 RADAR contains two parts in the variant prioritization framework.
 First, by incorporating eCLIP, Bind-n-Seq, shRNA RNA-seq experiments with conservation and structure features, we built a pre-defined data context to quantify the baseline variant impact score for joint analysis of various diseases.
 We applied this score on the set of HGMD pathological variants and highlighted several candidates with detailed explanation of the underlying disease cause mechanism.
 On top of the baseline score, RADAR also allow user-specific inputs such as prior gene knowledge, patient expression, mutation and survival profiles for a re-weighting process to highlight relevant variants in a disease specific manner.
 Also results from somatic variants from several cancer type show that RADAR is able to identify relevant variants.

 In summary, we believe that RADAR can serve as a useful tool to annotate and prioritize the post-transcriptional regulomes for RBPs, which has not been covered by most of the current variant functional impact interpretation tools.
-It is also able to provide additional information on top of the current gene regulomes.
-More importantly, its scoring can be immediately compared and added on to some of the current transcriptional variant function evaluation tools, such as Funseq, to add independent information to jointly evaluate variant impacts.
+It is also able to provide additional layers of information to current gene regulomes.
+More importantly, the RADAR scoring scheme can be used in conjunction with some of the current transcriptional variant functional evaluation tools, such as Funseq, to add independent information to jointly evaluate variant impacts.
 With the fast expanding collection of binding profiles of more RBPs from more cell types, we envision that it can more extensively tackle the functional consequence of mutations from both somatic and germline genomes.

+JL will rewrite methods

 4 Methods

 4.1 eCLIP Data Processing and Quality Control